hamzaaddi/Linear-Regression-from-Scratch/README.md

-# Basic LInear Regression from Scratch
+# Basic Linear Regression from Scratch